Hotmoka/hotmoka/tutorial/Takamaka.md

   /**
    * All investors up to now.
 This list might contain the same investor many times,
-   * which is important to pay him back more than investors who only invested ones.
+   * which is important to pay him back more than investors who only invested once.
    */
   private final StorageList<PayableContract> investors = new StorageList<>();